PGA Championship 2022: Justin Thomas says he knew rivals were 'nervous' before claiming second major title

 Zalatoris: I'll get a major soon

-The 25-year-old has now finished in the top 10 on all five occasions that he has made the cut at majors - twice at the Masters, twice at the PGA Championship and once at the US Open.
+The 25-year-old has now finished in the top 10 on all five occasions he has made the cut at majors - twice at The Masters, twice at the PGA Championship and once at the US Open.

 "I'm proud of the way I fought," Zalatoris told Sky Sports.
 "JT went out and got it in the play-off.